Careers360 Logo

 2. Continuous distribution

-Mean Deviation about mean for discrete distribution:
+Mean Deviation about the mean for a discrete distribution:

-Let n be the observation: x1, x2, x3,............,xn, and the frequencies are
+Let n be the observation: x1, x2, x3, ............, xn, and the frequencies are

 Here, xi and fi are respective observations and frequencies.